-A food service operator makes the best profit when customer service is good, operations are efficient, and the food is high quality.
+A food service operator makes the best profit when customer service is excellent, operations are efficient, and food is of high quality.

-Franchise stores have great advantages when selecting equipment.
-Franchise stores often have preferred vendors that corporate allows their franchise locations to pick from.
-These pieces of equipment are already certified by the National Sanitation Foundation and United Laboratories for high-volume food production as well as food safety.
-These manufacturers will also have regular upgrades that comply with code and include new features to protect food safety.
-If you’re not in a franchise model, make sure that your equipment is certified and backed by a reputable organization.
+Franchise stores have great advantages when selecting equipment, as they often have preferred vendors that corporations allow their franchise locations to pick from.
+These pieces of equipment are generally already certified by the National Sanitation Foundation and United Laboratories for high-volume food production and food safety.
+These manufacturers also have regular upgrades that comply with standards and include new features to protect food safety.
+If you are not in a franchise model, make sure that your equipment is certified and backed by a reputable organization.

-Although these options exist for franchise locations, many stores do not have preferred vendors or the preferred vendor is inconvenient for a store to use due to location, store volume, or pricing.
-When selecting an equipment vendor, owners often don’t consider asset downtime, emergency repair cost, and cost of routine repairs that contribute to the total cost of ownership of an asset.
+Although options exist for franchise locations, many stores either do not have preferred vendors or the preferred vendor is inconvenient for a store to use due to location, store volume or pricing.
+When selecting an equipment vendor, owners often do not consider asset downtime and the cost of emergency or routine repairs that contribute to the total cost of ownership of an asset.

 Some vendors may offer cheaper parts that cause frequent malfunctions or breakdowns.
-These breakdowns increase the cost of the asset over the time that it’s owned and causes a decrease in profit from potential lost sales or food loss.
+These breakdowns can increase the cost of the asset over the time that it is owned and cause a decrease in profit from potential lost sales or food loss.

-Some vendors may have great equipment that will work well in a store, but their licensed contractors aren’t close by—meaning:
+Other vendors may have great equipment that will work well in a store, but their licensed contractors are not close by—meaning:

 higher repair bills > longer wait times for repair > additional asset downtime after major breakdowns